mogmyij/SimplePendulum/README.md

 **However** for our purposes, semi-implicit Euler is sufficently accurate.

-<h2>the time step in the simulation is also not linked to frame rate
+#the time step in the simulation is also not linked to frame rate
 the time step used in physics calculations will affect the simulation's behavior and accuracy.